MarcosMeli/FileHelpers/README.md

        http://jekyll-windows.juthilo.com/

        http://stackoverflow.com/a/28998745/203579

 ### Editor

-We are using and recomend the ATOM Editor with the TypeScript plugin
+We are using and recommend the ATOM Editor with the TypeScript plugin

 https://atom.io/